missinglinkelectronics/psmake/README.md

 `DOMAIN`
 : Reference to domain (BSP).
 Required.

-`SYSCONFIG`
-: Reference to system configuration.
-Optional if system configuration name is already defined in the referenced domain.
-Required if `PLAT` option is specified.

 `PLAT`
 : Reference to platform.
 Use this to base the application on a different